 Sean Kenney is a renowned, award-winning artist and "professional kid" who uses LEGO pieces to design and create contemporary sculpture for high-profile clients, major corporations, and venues around the globe.

 The New York Times highlights Sean's work the "artistic elite" of LEGO-building.
 He has been featured in The Wall Street Journal, The Washington Post, BBC news, PBS Arts, ABC World News, HGTV, Wired, ELLE, and more.

-Sean has four internationally-touring exhibits and is the author of 8 best-selling inspirational children's books.
+Sean has created award-winning internationally-touring exhibits and is the author of 8 best-selling inspirational children's books.

 He lives with his wife and two young children in Brooklyn, New York.